Treating COVID-19 at home: Care tips for you and others

 Protecting others if you're ill

-If you're ill with COVID-19, you can help prevent the spread of infection with the COVID-19 virus.
+If you're ill with COVID-19, you can help prevent the spread of the COVID-19 virus.

 - Stay home from work, school and public areas unless it's to get medical care.